 Welcome to Write or Die Wednesdays: A Writer's Link-Up!
-We are Vashelle and Mia inviting you to partake in some creative writing with us each week.
+We are Vashelle and Mia inviting you to partake in some creative writing with us every other week.

 If you are new to this link-up and are wondering what Write or Die is all about, check it out here!

 And if you love what you see, please feel free to spread the word!
 Add the button below to your posts, or your blog's sidebar.

 Last week's link-up was all about the time periods in which you guys would have loved to live.
 We had fun taking trips back to the past, being content with the present, and even pondering the future.
 You guys continue to WOW us every time, and we thank you for joining us and sharing your hearts and wise words.
 Big Write or Die hugs to each of you!